mlcommons/training/text_to_image/README.md

 ### COCO-2014 subset

+For validation purposes, each sample of the dataset is associated with a timestep that is used to evaluate it.
-To download the cleaned data, run the following:
+For more details, consult the [evaluation algorithm](#quality-metric) To download the cleaned data, run the following:

 **Note:** We reccomend training directly on preprocessed embeddings.
 To do that, skip [here](#preprocessing).